Securing Digital Identities: Streamlining Authentication with AWS Cognito in Blazor .NET 8 Applications

-Creating a minimal API with ASP.NET Core that interacts with AWS DynamoDB
+Creating a Minimal API With ASP.NET Core That Interacts With AWS DynamoDB

 In this blog post, we will guide you through the process of creating a simple .NET 7 API that interacts with DynamoDB.
-Additionally, we will integrate our SlackBot console application, which we introduced in a previous blog post, to enable calling and retrieving information within Slack.
-If you haven’t read the previous blog post, you can find it here: “How to Create a Custom Slack Bot with .NET 7“.
+Additionally, we will integrate our SlackBot console application, which we introduced in a previous blog post How to Create a Custom Slack Bot with .NET 7.

 Before we dive into the details, it’s important to note that we could have created everything within the SlackBot console application.
 If you prefer that approach, feel free to do so.
 However, in this post, we are creating a separate Web API to allow for future integration with front-end applications, rather than solely relying on the SlackBot console application.